Samuel Zager: Early life and education

 Zager was born in Subic Bay, Philippines.
-After attending the Brookdale Community College, he earned a Bachelor of Science in naval history from the United States Naval Academy.
+He graduated from Rumson-Fair Haven High School in 1993.
+He attended Brookdale Community College,while still in high School.
+He earned a Bachelor of Science in naval history from the United States Naval Academy.
 He later earned a Master of Philosophy from University College, Oxford.
 After completing pre-med courses at the University of Washington Medical Center, he earned a Doctor of Medicine from Harvard Medical School.

 Career

-Zager served as an intelligence officer in the United States Navy from 1993 to 2004.
+Zager served as an intelligence officer in the United States Navy from 1998 to 2004.
 During his medical studies, Zager completed a residency in family medicine at the Maine Medical Center.
 He later became a family physician at Martin's Point Health Care.
 He has also worked as a medical volunteer at the Deering High School-Based Health Center and a professor at the Tufts University School of Medicine.
 Zager was elected to the Maine House of Representatives in November 2020 and assumed office on December 2, 2020.